yaacov/kubectl-sql/README.md

 ## Config File

-Users can add aliases and edit the fields displayed in table view using config files, [see the example config file](https://github.com/yaacov/kubesql/blob/master/config.example.json).
+Users can add aliases and edit the fields displayed in table view using json config files, [see the example config file](https://github.com/yaacov/kubesql/blob/master/config.example.json).

 ## Query language